AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Data type:** Data type is a reusable object with properties in a hierarchical representation.

 **Data usage labels:** Data usage labels provide users the ability to categorize data that reflects privacy-related considerations and contractual conditions to be compliant with regulations and corporate policies.
+Data usage labels added to a dataset are inherited down or applied to all fields within that dataset.
+Data usage labels can also be applied directly to fields.

 **Dataflow:** In [!DNL Real-time Customer Data Platform], a dataflow is a virtual pipeline of data that flows into [!DNL Platform] from a source and out to destinations.